mongodb/docs/mms/source/install.rst

 - Use the Windows installer to install `PyMongo from PyPi <http://pypi.python.org/pypi/pymongo/2.0.1>`_.

-- ``srvany.exe``, which is included in the agent distribution may already...

-TODO clarify the above.

 - Enable PowerShell Script Execution.

-  Right click the PowerShell icon in the Start Menu, and run PowerShell as administrator.
+  Right click the PowerShell icon in the "Start Menu," and run PowerShell as administrator.
 Issue the following command: ::

        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned

-  Agree, when promoted to the policy change.
+  Conform, when promoted, the policy change.

 - Run ``mongommsinstall.bat`` from an administrator command window to install and start the Windows service.

+Now you can start and stop the Windows service to control the MMS agent.
+Consider the ``WINDOWS.txt`` for more information.

 Updating the MMS Agent
 ----------------------